How to Stop AI From Being a Yes Man With an LLM Council

 When Not To Use It

 Do not run a council for tiny choices.
-Naming a variable does not need 5 AI agents and a committee chair.
+Naming a variable does not need 5 lenses and a committee chair.
 Please just name the variable and move on with your life.

 Do not use it when the real bottleneck is missing data.
-If nobody knows the customer requirement, 5 role prompts will only produce cleaner speculation.
+If nobody knows the customer requirement, 5 lens prompts will only produce cleaner speculation.
 It is still guessing in a nicer outfit.

 Use it when the cost of being wrong is real: architecture, security, product direction, pricing, data model changes, public claims, and agent behavior other people will depend on.